markgw/uh-nlp2021/docs/index.md

 the content of each assignment may change **up until the lecture when it is released** (Monday of each week).

-> **Note that the assignments have not yet all been written/finalized.**
-> Don't start on them until the release date!

 Titles of all assignments are shown, so that you can start considering which one you would like to extend in your [final project](final_project/).